sreegurram/In-Vehicle-Coupon-EDA/README.md

 Most users in this data are Single or have Married partner.
-Acceptance ratio is high for Single users compared to others Acceptance ratio of the Bar coupons is high (52.887) for the usere who goes to bar 4 or more times in a given month Acceptance ratio of the Bar coupon compared between drivers who go to a bar more than once a month and are over the age of 25 to the all others.
-Is there a difference?
-	Acceptance ratio of the coupons is high (54.693%) for the usere who goes to bar 2 or more times and age > 25 in a given month comparing to the users with 1 or 	less bar visits for a month and are over 25 years (16.33%)
-	However, the acceptance ratio of the coupons is low (54.693%) for the usere who goes to bar 2 or more times and age > 25 in a given month comparing to the 	users with 2 or more bar visits for a month and are under 25 years (63.514%)
-Acceptance ratio of the Bar coupon compared between drivers who go to a bar more than once a month and are over the age of 25 to the all others.
-Is there a difference?
-	Acceptance ratio of the coupons is high (54.693%) for the usere who goes to bar 2 or more times and age > 25 in a given month comparing to the users with 1 or 	less bar visits for a month and are over 25 years (16.33%)
-	However, the acceptance ratio of the coupons is low (54.693%) for the usere who goes to bar 2 or more times and age > 25 in a given month comparing to the 	users with 2 or more bar visits for a month and are under 25 years (63.514%)
-The acceptance ratio of the coupons is slightly high (45.349%) for the usere who goes to cheaper restaurents > 4 times, with income < 50K, when compared to the users who goes to cheaper restaurents > 4 times, without Income based filter (43.409%)
+Acceptance ratio is high for Single users compared to others Acceptance ratio of the Bar coupons is high (52.887) for the usere who goes to bar 4 or more times in a given month The acceptance ratio of the coupons is slightly high (45.349%) for the usere who goes to cheaper restaurents > 4 times, with income < 50K, when compared to the users who goes to cheaper restaurents > 4 times, without Income based filter (43.409%)
 Bar coupon has a very low acceptance ratio.
 Most users in this data never visit a Bar.